ebensonm/436-ClimateChange/README.md

 In the OptimalControl folder, there is an optimal control problem using the Budyko-Sellers model.
 More details are also found in the pdf file in the same folder.

-The data folder, contains real temperature profile data, as well as some animations and figures of the project.
+The data folder, contains real temperature profile data, as well as some animations and figures described in both project pdfs.
+There are animations for both the ClimateModel project and the OptimalControl project found in appropriately named folders in the Data directory.